inaimathi/edgy/README.md

 ### General Notes

-- The current examples and experimentation are mainly based on `ascii` representations of our target images.
-I'm assuming that once I figure out the principles, porting them over to a pixel context won't prove too difficult.
-- The current examples all have a much higher `line-width` : `image-size` ratio than actual inputs will.
-This _complicates_ generation slightly, and makes it pretty hard to disambiguate circles from polygons.
-I expect that to become easier as we lower the ratio.
-- These are not experiments for generic object identification.
+- These are not experiments aimed at generic object identification.
 The idea here is to take dead bitmaps and generate flow diagrams for [visual programs](http://langnostic.inaimathi.ca/article?name=the-big-problem-and-visual-compilers.html) from them.
 This means we're dealing with a very restricted set of images:
 	- All white background
 	- Some sparse text
 	- Only line drawings
 - The idea is to get something practically workable, and not necessarily start out with the general case solution.
 In particular, I'm perfectly willing to "cheat" by adding the restriction that lines/arrows and shapes be represented in different colors.
 So as far as I'm concerned, another perfectly legitimate example is something like [this](https://github.com/Inaimathi/EAF/blob/master/test-data/multi-color.txt).
 At the current level of experimentation, it doesn't seem to make as big a difference as I thought it might (as you can see by comparing [this](https://github.com/Inaimathi/EAF/blob/master/test-data/single-color.txt)->[this](https://github.com/Inaimathi/EAF/blob/master/test-data/single-color.svg) to [this](https://github.com/Inaimathi/EAF/blob/master/test-data/multi-color.txt)->[this](https://github.com/Inaimathi/EAF/blob/master/test-data/multi-color.svg).)
 There's really no reason _not_ to support it, since the exact same machinery can handle single and multi-color inputs, but I don't think I'll be putting emphasis on color coded images for the moment.
 - It might seem that thinning Cardinal lines by finding the longest contiguous line would be a pretty good idea, because it would reduce flash.
 Unfortunately, it also tends to truncate long, _almost_ straight lines drawn by hand.
 It seems that Cardinal lines should be thinned exactly like Ordinal lines; by doing a mild transformation on their bounding box.
+This is probably not true for the sorting algorithm though; while condensing, we probably do want to treat cardinal lines as the bounding box of their longest contained, contiguous line.